×

 What is a typical expat home or apartment like in Tokyo?

 "Expat homes and apartments in Tokyo are typically modern, spacious and well-equipped with amenities such as air conditioning, washer/dryers, and high-speed internet.
 Expats can find apartments to rent in a variety of neighborhoods in Tokyo, from traditional Japanese homes to high-rise modern apartments.
 Prices vary depending on location, size and amenities, but typically range from around 50,000 yen (or roughly US$460) per month to 80,000 yen (or roughly US$730) and higher.
 Apartment sizes are usually measured by the number of “tatami” mats they contain, with 1 or 2 bedroom apartments being the most common.
 It's also very common to have furniture provided, at least when signing a long-term lease.
 Expats who prefer to purchase homes and apartments can find prices ranging from around 1.5 to 10 million yen (or roughly US$13,700 to US$91,500) for 1 or 2 bedroom apartments and homes, and up to around 30 million yen (or roughly US$275,000) for 3 bedroom apartments and homes.
-Buying properties in Tokyo often requires the help of a real estate agent, and contracts are generally only in Japanese," explained one person living in Tokyo, Japan.
+Buying properties in Tokyo often requires the help of a real estate agent, and contracts are generally only in Japanese," explained one foreigner living in Tokyo, Japan.

 What is the average cost of housing in Tokyo?